This tutorial will talk through

 testing hypotheses about linear combinations of fixed effects estimated

-in a betta
+in a betta or betta_random model, we recommend

-using the betta_lincom
+using the betta_lincom function.

 ## Estimates Standard Errors Lower CIs Upper CIs p-values